Back to blog

 pip install requests pandas

 The first step is creating a structure payload containing different query parameters.
-Below is a list of the query parameters and their brief description.
+Find the complete list of available API parameters for scraping Google Shopping search results in our documentation.

 payload = {